rispr/phreeqc_web/README.md

 The purpose of this project is to make all the features of PHREEQC available online.

-Phreeqc Web consists in a Python script which executes IPhreeqc and it is designed to run out-of-the-box in the cloud, with all the capabilities of the desktop graphical user interface.
+Phreeqc Web consists of a Python script which executes IPhreeqc and it is designed to run out-of-the-box in the cloud, with all the capabilities of the desktop graphical user interface.

 The implementation has been possibile through the Python package "phreeqpy" (https://www.phreeqpy.com/).